Stadio Flaminio: Events

 Pink Floyd performed two concerts on 11 and 12 July 1988 during their A Momentary Lapse of Reason Tour.

-U2 performed there in 1987 in front of 45 000 fans.
+U2 performed there in May 1987 in front of 45,000 fans and again for 2 nights in July 1993.

-Bruce Springsteen played 2 sellout concerts in June 1988 both concerts was attended by a crowd of 40,000 Fans at a total of 80,000 people for his Tunnel of Love express tour having opened his European tour in Turin in front of 65 000 people with one concert at Stadio Communale.
+Bruce Springsteen played two sellout concerts in June 1988 both concerts was attended by a crowd of 40,000 Fans at a total of 80,000 people for his Tunnel of Love express tour having opened his European tour in Turin in front of 65 000 people with one concert at Stadio Communale.

 Michael Jackson performed two sell-out concerts on 23 and 24 May 1988 during his Bad World Tour.
 Each concert was attended by a crowd of 40,000 fans.
 Police and security guards rescued hundreds of fans from being crushed in the crowd.
 Jackson also performed another sell-out concert on 4 July 1992 during the Dangerous World Tour, in front of 40,000 fans.
 An amateur recording can be found on YouTube for both concerts.

-David Bowie played in front of 45, 000 people 1987.
+David Bowie played in front of 45,000 people in 1987.

+In 1990, The Rolling Stones played two sellout concerts on July 25 and 26 on their Steel Wheels/Urban Jungle Tour, the last tour to feature Bill Wyman on bass guitar.

+On 3 July 1991, Claudio Baglioni held the concert Oltre una bellissima notte.
+For the first time in the history of pop concerts, the stage is positioned in the center of the stadium, with the audience completely surrounding it, filling the stadium in every sector.
+The event, which attracted 90,000 spectators, was broadcast live on television by RAI and awarded by Billboard as the best concert of the year worldwide.